angella-qian/angella-portfolio-3.0/README.md

-# angella-portfolio-3.0
+# Angella Qian's Website

-Angella Qian's Website, redesigned and redeveloped in 2022
+Angella Qian's Website, redesigned and redeveloped in 2022.
+The website is coded from scratch using HTML, CSS, and JavaScript.
+It contains various sections including Home, About/Resume, Skills, Experience, Projects, Contact, and more!